 Pi Alpha Alpha is the national honor society for schools of public affairs and administration.
 The society acknowledges outstanding scholarship and contributions to these fields.
-It was founded in 1972 by the National Association of Schools of Public Affairs and Administration (NASPAA) to honor those whose performance in public affairs has been distinguished.
+It was founded in 1972 by the Network of Schools of Public Policy, Affairs, and Administration and the National Association of Schools of Public Affairs and Administration (NASPAA) to honor those whose performance in public affairs has been distinguished.
 Indiana's is a charter chapter of Pi Alpha Alpha.
 Membership in Pi Alpha Alpha is comparable to membership in Phi Beta Kappa for liberal arts graduates.
 A person evaluating credentials in the various fields of public service should recognize the professional quality such a membership represents.